President and 2020 Conference Co-Chair

 He has given numerous presentations at academic conferences, published peer-reviewed journal articles, and co-edited 2 books on entrepreneurship.

-Richard Cohen is an Associate Professor in the Department of Astronomical, Geological, Atmospheric, Physical, and Environmental Sciences at Nassau Community College in Long Island, N.Y. where he specializes in teaching courses in weather and climate.
-Additionally, he has served as the Co-Coordinator of the Honors Program since 2015 and is the advisor for the Honors Club.
-Prof. Cohen holds a bachelor’s degree in Meteorology from Penn State University, a master’s degree in Secondary Education from Adelphi University in N.Y., and is a Doctoral candidate in the Science Education program at Stony Brook University in N.Y.
-His current research is focused on the connection between science and mathematics coursework and the graduation and transfer rates of non-math and non-science majors at Community Colleges.
+Richard Cohen, Ph.D. is an Associate Professor in the Department of Physical Sciences at Nassau Community College in Long Island, N.Y. where he specializes in teaching courses in weather and climate.
+He has served as the Co-Coordinator of the Honors Program since 2015 and is the advisor for the Honors Club.
+Prof. Cohen holds a bachelor’s degree in Meteorology from Penn State University, a master’s degree in Secondary Education from Adelphi University, and his Ph.D. in Science Education from Stony Brook University.
+His research is focused on the connection between science and mathematics coursework and the graduation and transfer rates of Community College students.
 Prior to working at Nassau, Richard was a high school teacher in Long Island and New York City for eight years.

 Richard believes the NRHC provides an incredible opportunity for students who are just beginning their academic careers to get experience presenting at conferences and he is excited by the opportunity to serve the organization.
 Richard can be reached at Richard.Cohen@ncc.edu